jhconning/Trade340/notes/questions/Autor Video Questions.md

 	c. insatiability of human desire
 	d. markets coordinate trade

-2. Which of the following term best describe the phenomenon of the shrinkage of middle-skill/middle-class employment mentioned in the talk?
+2. Which of the following term best describes the phenomenon of the shrinkage of middle-skill/middle-class employment mentioned in the talk?
 	*a. employment polarization
 	b. cyclical unemployment
 	c. voluntary unemployment